Read on the learn about the most epic New Zealand itinerary you can plan!

 Day 17 and 18 – Catlins National Park

 From Manapouri head down to Curio Bay in the heart of the Catlins National Park.

-This rarely visited national park is nestled in the southeastern corner of the South Island.
+This rarely visited New Zealand national park is nestled in the southeastern corner of the South Island.
 Its rugged coastline, gorgeous beaches, and hiking trails provide plenty of things to do.

 From Curio Bay, it’s possible to spot dolphins from the beach.

 Day 19 and 20 – Dunedin and the Otago Peninsula

 A short drive from Dunedin is the gorgeous Otago peninsula.
 Like the Kaikoura peninsula, wildlife is what draws people here.

 The Royal Albatross Centre on the edge of the peninsula offers the opportunity to see these beautiful birds close up.

 Come by in the evenings to see the adorably cute little blue penguins returning to their nests after a day of feeding.